nestybox/sysbox/docs/user-guide/install-k8s.md

 -   The node's OS must be Ubuntu Jammy, Focal, or Bionic (with a 5.4+ kernel).

+-   The node's platform architecture must match one of the Sysbox's [supported architectures](../arch-compat.md).

 -   We recommend a minimum of 4 CPUs (e.g., 2 cores with 2 hyperthreads) and 4GB
     of RAM in each worker node.
 Though this is not a hard requirement, smaller configurations may slow down Sysbox.